Anonymous4Anonymous/MPI-Contract/README.md

 - `abstract.pdf`: the artifact abstract including a quick tutorial on how to create new examples

-- `tutorial': containing two extra examples we used in `abstract.pdf` for a quick tutorial of how to create new examples
+- `tutorial`: containing two extra examples we used in `abstract.pdf` for a quick tutorial of how to create new examples

 ## Build the prototype and run the experiment